wavefrontHQ/docs/pages/doc/events_queries.md

 ## When Does an Event Query Return Events?

 Where an event happens in relation to the query start time  and query end time determines whether a query returns an event or not.
 Returning an event means showing the event in the UI, or, if you use the API, returning the event itself.
-The following illustration illustrates the behavior:
+The following diagram illustrates the behavior:

 ![when events return](images/events_returns.svg)